rudransh61/Physix-go/README.md

 	IsMovable: true,
 }

-physics.ApplyForce(ball, vector.Vector{X: 10, Y: 0}, dt) // To apply force on the rigid body
+physix.ApplyForce(ball, vector.Vector{X: 10, Y: 0}, dt) // To apply force on the rigid body
 ```

 To get both utilities in the code, import this file: